Vandals damage church statue - KESQ

 Now, the church is in the somewhat uncomfortable position of pleading for someone to return the head of Jesus, which was smashed off the crucifix held by St. Theresa.

-Pictures of a damaged Saint Theresa statue were posted to the Mother Cabrini Church’s Facebook page.
+Pictures of a damaged St. Theresa statue were posted to the Mother Cabrini Church’s Facebook page.

 The parish says the statue in front of the church was vandalized sometime between Sunday afternoon and Monday morning.

-The church’s pastor, Father Martin Kobos, says that statue has stood in front of the church for 25 years and in one intentional act, it was left extensively damaged.
+The church’s pastor, Fr.
+Martin Kobos, says that statue has stood in front of the church for 25 years and in one intentional act, it was left extensively damaged.

 “The people had to go up the church steps and perhaps use a long object, like a bat or a pipe,” said Fr.
 Kobos.
 “So they had to go up the stairs, we think, and took a swing at it.”